 |The "12th Day" Gazebo ...
 Christmas at the Dallas Arboretum

 The Twelve Days of Christmas at the Dallas Arboretum (1:22)

 A recent addition to the Arboretum is the 8-acre Rory Meyers Children's Adventure Garden.
 The garden is designed to connect children with nature, and teaches life and earth science with 17 indoor and outdoor galleries, and 150 interactive activities.

-One of our visits to the Dallas Arboretum was on a beautiful, blue-sky day in 2013.
+One of our visits to the Dallas Arboretum was on a beautiful, blue-sky day.
 We enjoyed the exquisite glass works of Dale Chihuly, on display through out the gardens of the Arboretum.
 A few photographic highlights are shown below.

 |Overlooking the lake at the Dallas Arboretum during the Dale Chihuly Exhibit